Sensory Overload in Neurodivergent Individuals: Ways to Cope

 Nervous system shutdown

-Disconnection from the body during periods of shutdown
+Disconnection from the body during shutdown

 Fear and panic

-Wanting to escape the situation
+A desire to escape the situation

 What Causes Sensory Overload?